 Please remember to check with attractions directly before visiting for their opening times.

 Before the bathing machines lined our golden sands, Thanet was rich in agricultural land and the remains of this ancient past can still be seen today.
 What’s left of this period notably are two Monastic Granges - Minster Abbey (near Ramsgate) and Salmestone Grange.
 The former was founded in 670 and after a Viking attack, was later rebuilt as a Monastic Grange in 1027.

-The picturesque Tudor House (built around 1525) is arguably Margate’s oldest building after Salmestone Grange and is characterised by its beautiful contrasting black and white beams.
+The picturesque Tudor House (External Viewing only) (built around 1525) is arguably Margate’s oldest building after Salmestone Grange and is characterised by its beautiful contrasting black and white beams.

-We hope you can sample from this some inspiration to get out and explore these and our many other remarkable architectural treasures - this is just the beginning!
+We hope you can sample and explore these and our many other remarkable architectural treasures - this is just the beginning!
 Enjoy. www.visitthanet.co.uk